MuradQalayev/MuradQalayev/README.md

-- 👋 Hi, I’m @MuradQalayev
+- 👋 Hi, I’m @Murad Galayev
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on ...